rychken/rocket.chat-slim/packages/rocketchat-action-links/README.md

-RocketChat Action Links
+Sequoia Action Links
 ============

-Action Links are a way to add custom javascript functions to RocketChat messages.
+Action Links are a way to add custom javascript functions to Sequoia messages.
 The links appear as a horizontal list below the message they correspond to, and by clicking the link will run a function you define server-side.

 Usage
 ------------